-The coronavirus pandemic has resulted in many jobs moving to telecommuting or remote work beginning in spring 2020.
+The coronavirus pandemic has resulted in many jobs moving to teleworking (sometimes referred to as telecommuting) or remote work beginning in spring 2020.
 This webpage is dedicated to providing telecommuting/remote work resources to employers and employees within the City of Fort Collins.

 Although the resources here are meant to help businesses in response to current issues and challenges, the City is working to further support telecommuting/remote work after COVID-19 because of the benefits for employers and employees associated with working from home and environmental benefits due to reduced commuting travel.